- 1 Fold handling with Collapse-O-Matic plugin

 Observe Common factors (below).

-AUDIOMUX_VERSION_STR "0.1.97" of 9Jul2020.
-In other words, it is obsoleted, as compared to the startKIT version above.
+The XC code is at My XC code downloads page (#208 xCORE-XA).
 This version will not be utpdated if I don’t find a way to xflash the code.

 The two code zips contain the XMOS xTIMEcomposer project